blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/03-Asset-Chains/01-Asset-Chain-API.rst

 This is the percentage of blocks the chain will aim to have mined via Proof of Stake (PoS), with the remainder via Proof of Work (PoW).
 For example, an ``ac_staked=90`` chain will have ~90% PoS blocks/10% PoW blocks.
 Measurements of the PoS:PoW ratio are approximate; the PoW difficulty will automatically adjust based on the overall percentage of PoW-mined blocks to adhere to the approximate ``PoS`` value.

 Each staked block will have an additional transaction added to the coinbase in which the coins that staked the block are sent back to the same address.
-This is used to verify which coins staked the block, and this allows for compatibility with existing Komodo infrastructure such as Agama, BarterDEX, and explorers.
+This is used to verify which coins staked the block, and this allows for compatibility with existing Komodo infrastructure.
 If ``-ac_staked`` is used in conjunction with ``-ac_perc``, the ``-ac_pubkey`` address will receive slightly more coins for each staked block compared to a mined block because of this extra transaction.

 The following are the (current) rules for staking a block: